 Yashekia Goldsmith has served as Deputy General Counsel for Rockford Public Schools District #205 since 2018.
-Her work at RPS includes assisting with matters related to governance & policy, business operations, and labor & employment.
+Her work at RPS includes assisting with matters related to governance and policy, business operations, and labor and employment.
 Charter schools, special education, and student discipline matters are regularly addressed within Yashekia’s workday.
 Prior to joining Rockford Public Schools, Goldsmith was an attorney with Hinshaw & Culbertson LLP where her primary focus was serving public schools.
 Outside of work, she enjoys supporting charitable organizations that work to ensure equal access to justice for all individuals and organizations that provide social, recreational, and leadership skill development for youth.
 Yashekia Goldsmith is a member of the Illinois Council of School Attorneys and Deputy General Counsel for Rockford SD 205.

 Lynn Himes’ school law experience includes collective bargaining, labor and employment disputes, board governance, contract formation and enforcement, construction and student matters.
-He currently serves on the Board Directors of the National Counsel of School Attorneys and is past Chair and member of the Illinois Council of School Attorneys.
+He currently serves on the Board Directors of the National Counsel of School Attorneys and is past chair and member of the Illinois Council of School Attorneys.
 Himes is a frequent lecturer on collective bargaining, labor relations, employment discrimination, general employment issues and construction matters for various national and state associations of school boards and school administrators.
-Lynn Himes is an attorney at Himes, Petrarca and Fester, Chtd.
+Lynn Himes is an attorney at Himes, Petrarca & Fester, Chtd.

 Kathryn Vander Broek is the Co-General Counsel at Waukegan Public Schools.
 Prior to moving in-house in August of 2018, she worked in private practice representing school districts and special education cooperatives for over 20 years, with a particular emphasis in the areas of special education, student matters, civil rights, and policy development.
 She maintains an Of Counsel position with Franczek PC.
 Before entering private practice, Kathy worked in judicial administration, serving as the staff attorney to the Presiding Judge of the Cook County Juvenile Justice and Child Protection Department and later as the Programs Administrator for that Department's Resource Section.
 In addition to being an attorney, Vander Broek maintains her qualifications as a licensed clinical social worker (LCSW).
 When directly practicing as an LCSW, she provided child and family therapy services to inner city families accessing Cook County Hospital and worked with homeless populations experiencing mental health crises.
 Kathy Vander Broek also serves as a member of the Illinois Council of School Attorneys.